codeyStein/the-net-blog/content/post/what-is-open-source.md

 * [Gimp - Powerful Photo Editing Tool](https://www.gimp.org/)

-# Like this post?
+## Like this post?
 Watch more!
-I appriciate you spending your time reading this post, if you'd like to read more here you go:
+I appreciate you spending your time reading this post, if you'd like to read more here you go:

 [Why I chose Hugo (and why you should too)](https://the-net-blog.netlify.app/post/why-i-chose-hugo/)